 Water transfers are an important component of the Project operations.
-In the 18 years between 1987 and 2004, YCWA transferred water in 12 years, averaging about 120 thousand ac-ft in each transfer year.
-Details of individual transfers are presented in Table 5.3-1.
+In the 30 years from 1987 through 2016, YCWA transferred water in 23 years, averaging 91,685 ac-ft for stored water transfers and 25,346 ac-ft for groundwater substitution transfers in each transfer year (Table 5.3-1).
 Stored water transfers were made by YCWA from storage releases from New Bullards Bar Reservoir.
-Groundwater substitution transfers were made by YCWA in coordination with its member units.
+Groundwater substitution transfers were made by YCWA in coordination with its Member Units.